Skip to Content

 Nick Weir, (Royal Caribbean’s senior vice president) – source.

-The photo below shows how muster drills used to be completed.
+The photos below show how Muster Drills used to be completed.

 Life Jacket Selfies What Is a Muster Drill?

-Photo shared by members of our Facebook group.
-What a gorgeous bunch?!
+Photos shared by members of our Facebook group.
+What a gorgeous bunch!
 Thank you all!
 Join us here.

 msc muster drill in cabin

-I was cruising on the MSC Virtuosa which has a long LED dome in the Central Street.
-Muster station locations were projected onto the dome, which I thought was helpful.
+When I sailed on the first ship to leave the UK after the pandemic – the MSC Virtuosa – Muster station locations were projected onto the dome, which I thought was very helpful.

 MSC Virtuosa dome muster drill